glasnt/talks/2018_10_DjangoConUS.podium/slides.md

 Type "help", "copyright", "credits" or "license" for more information.<br>
 `>>>` from unicodex.models import Codepoint<br>
 `>>>` Codepoint._meta.db_table<w>&nbsp;</w>

+???

+so in our terminal, we can import Cdepoint and get value
 ---
 ### Finding the table for a model
 <div class="shell-wrap"><p class="shell-top-bar">python3.7</p><p class="shell-body">